tomBeach/DragNdrop_react_cal/README.md

 ## Drag-n-drop calendar test

+This is a test app for drag-n-drop functionailty -- a proof-of-concept demo for the ForestSAT abstract submission tool developed for NASA/UMD.
+Instructions and user feedback when dragging are missing at this point.
+(For example, session events must be selected by clicking, then dragged with a second click-n-drag.
+Also, dragged events can be positioned "above" or "below" targeted timeslots, depending on the entry point at the target cell.
+This is not obvious without the feedback tooltip.

-After some experimentation, I decided against using Redux for this version.
+Also, after some experimentation I decided against using Redux for this version.
 I already had a state management system that tracked data via a simple javascript object.
-It prevented behind-the-scenes Redux methods that metastasised into more disturbances than controlled logic.
+It prevented behind-the-scenes Redux methods that metastasized into more disturbances than controlled logic.

 #### Functions yet-to-be added: